Cold Weather Slows Progress at the Potwine Passivhaus

 Winter is a good time to review plans and specs

 As they set out to build a single-family Passivhaus on Potwine Lane in Amherst, Massachusetts, Alexi Arango and LeeAnn Kim asked themselves, “Is it possible to live without burning fossil fuels?”
 One measure of success would be meeting their goal of net-zero energyProducing as much energy on an annual basis as one consumes on site, usually with renewable energy sources such as photovoltaics or small-scale wind turbines. performance.
-In this second blog in a planned series, Arango reports on the start of their project.
+This is the second blog in a planned series.

 January 25, 2014: Too cold to do much

 No concrete happened this week and neither did much else — my guess is that the cold had something to do with it.
 The temperatures were in the teens and the single digits all week.
 Still, I’m amazed at what the crew accomplished despite the frigid temperatures.

 The site (see the photo, above right) kinda looks like a trash dump at the moment, but if you look closely there are a couple of interesting things to see.
 Look beyond the tarps; they are just protecting the foundation from the snow flurries we’ve been experiencing.